technik-gegg/OctoPrint-Smuff/README.md

 ## Configuration

 There's not much configuration going on here, since the only relevant paramters are the baudrate and the serial port used to connect the Raspberry Pi to the SMuFF.
-The baudrate has been set preset to **115200 baud**, which ought to be fast enough.
+The baudrate has been preset to **115200 baud**, which ought to be fast enough.
-Though, if you have to change the baudrate or the port, enter the device name (without the '/dev/') and the baudrate.
-Also, if you change the baudrate here, please make sure you change it in the SMuFF accordingly.
+To change either the baudrate or the port, key in the device name (without the '/dev/') and/or the baudrate and click "Save".
+Also, if you change the baudrate here, please make sure you've changed it in the SMuFF accordingly.

-As you open the **Settings** dialog for the plugin, you'll be provided with some information whether or not the plugin was able to connect to the SMuFF.
+Within the **Settings** dialog for the plugin, you'll be provided with some additional information i.e. whether or not the plugin was able to connect to the SMuFF.
 If the connection was sucessful, you'll see the firmware information coming directly from the SMuFF.
 You'll also see the currently active tool and the status of the Feeder endstops (up to 2 possible, usually only one is being used).
-If you don't see the information here, you'll need to check either your settings or your physical connection.
+If you don't see this information here, you'll need to check either your settings or your physical connection.

 ![OctoPrint SMuFF plugin](extras/Settings-Screen.jpg)

-**Please notice:** The plugin will preset the serial interface device differently, depending on the Raspberry Pi model you uses.
+**Please notice:** The plugin will preset the serial interface device differently, depending on the Raspberry Pi model you use.
 It's **ttyS0** on the Raspi 3 and **ttyAMA1** on the Raspi 4, both are direct UART connections on the GIO header mentioned above.

-From SMuFF firmware version 2.06 on you'll also be able to connect via the USB connector of the Raspberry to the USB connector of the SKR mini V1.1,  which in most cases is easier to set up and also more reliable.
+If you're connected through the USB connector, you need to figure out the according device.
+Therefore, open a console (SSH connection) to your Raspberry Pi after you've connected the SMuFF and enter the command:
+>ls -l /dev/serial/by-id

-To figure out which device name you have to put into the plugins settings in this case, open up a console (SSH) to your Raspberry Pi after you've connected the SMuFF and enter the command **ls -l /dev/serial/by-id**.
-The Raspbery is supposed to show a device named **usb-LeafLabs_Maple_ifxx** and the **/dev/tty** device it's linked to (something like *ttyACM0* or *ttyACM1* on the Raspi3, *ttyUSB1* on the Raspi 4).
+The Raspbery will show you a list of devices, amongst them a device called **usb-LeafLabs_Maple_ifxx**.
+It also shows the **/dev/tty** device it is linked to.
+Usually the device is something like *ttyACM0* or *ttyACM1* on the Raspi3, *ttyUSB1* on the Raspi 4.
-Use the device name after the **/dev/** in the SMuFF plugin settings.
+Take the device name after the **/dev/** and enter this into the SMuFF plugin *Serial Port* setting.

+## Navbar indicator

-There's also an indicator in the navbar of OctoPrint showing you, which tool is currently selected and whether or not filament has been loaded (i.e. Feeder endstop has triggered).
-Please notice, that the navbar indicator is being updated frequently (aprox. every 2 seconds).
+This plugin also comes with an indicator in the navbar of OctoPrint.
+It's showing you which tool is currently selected and whether or not filament has been loaded (meand: The Feeder endstop has triggered).
+It also shows you whether or not the connection has been established successfully.
+If the connection is OK, the indicator will turn green, otherwise it'll stay gray.
+Please notice that the navbar indicator is being updated frequently (approx. every 2 seconds).

 ![OctoPrint SMuFF plugin Navbar](extras/Navbar.jpg)

 ## Additional setup

-The main configuration will happen in the **OctoPrint GCODE Scripts section**.
+The main configuration for tool changes is happening in the **OctoPrint GCODE Scripts section**.
-You have to apply the GCodes that will be executed **before** and **after** the tool change triggers.
-In those scripts you have to configure all the movements and retractions/feeds needed for a successful filament swapping.
+You have to apply the GCodes which will be executed **before** and **after** a tool change triggers.
+Within these scripts you're able to configure all the movements and retractions/feeds needed for a successful filament swapping.

 The picture below shows you a sample of such scripts.
-Be aware that you have to modify these scripts to accomodate your printer setup (i.e. bowden tube length, speeds, etc.).
+Please be aware that you always have to modify these scripts to accomodate your printers setup, i.e. bowden tube length, speeds and such.

 ![OctoPrint GCODE Scripts](extras/OctoPrint-Scripts.jpg)

 Here are the sample scripts in detail.
-Simply copy and paste this into your OctoPrint GCodes.
+Simply copy and paste these into your OctoPrint GCodes sections.
-Needless to say that you have to adopt these scripts (bowden length, hotend length) to the setup of your printer.

-    ;-------------------------------------------
+>   ;-------------------------------------------
     ; beforeToolChange script
     ;-------------------------------------------
     M400				; wait for move to complete